apache/spark/docs/sql-programming-guide.md

 can be used in subsequent SQL statements.

 {% highlight python %}
+# sc is an existing SparkContext.
+from pyspark.sql import SQLContext sqlCtx = SQLContext(sc)

 # Load a text file and convert each line to a dictionary.
 lines = sc.textFile("examples/src/main/resources/people.txt")
 parts = lines.map(lambda l: l.split(","))